Dmilut/dmap/README.md

 To build and run this project used JavaFX Maven Plugin https://github.com/javafx-maven-plugin/javafx-maven-plugin

-### Run

 To create your executable file, call `mvn jfx:jar`.
 The jar-file will be placed at `target/jfx/app`.

+### Run

+To run your executable file, call `mvn jfx:run`.